Choroid plexus: Choroid plexus cysts

 During fetal development, some choroid plexus cysts may form.
 These fluid-filled cysts can be detected by a detailed second trimester ultrasound.
 The finding is relatively common, with a prevalence of ~1%.
 Choroid plexus cysts are usually an isolated finding.
 The cysts typically disappear later during pregnancy, and are usually harmless.
 They have no effect on infant and early childhood development.

-Cysts confers a 1% risk of fetal aneuploidy.
+Choroid plexus cysts are associated with a 1% risk of fetal aneuploidy.
 The risk of aneuploidy increases to 10.5-12% if other risk factors or ultrasound findings are noted.
 Size, location, disappearance or progression, and whether the cysts are found on both sides or not do not affect the risk of aneuploidy.
 44-50% of Edwards syndrome (trisomy 18) cases will present with choroid plexus cysts, as well 1.4% of Down syndrome (trisomy 21) cases. ~75% of abnormal karyotypes associated with choroid plexus cysts are trisomy 18, while the remainder are trisomy 21.